kineticadb/charts/docs/Advanced/airgapped.md

-    If the target `containerd` is on a node running a Kubernetes Cluster then these images will be sourced by Kubernetes from the loaded images, via CRI, with no requirement to pull them from an external source.
+    If the target `containerd` is on a node running a Kubernetes Cluster then these images will be sourced by Kubernetes from the loaded images, via CRI, with no requirement to pull them from an external source e.g. a Registry or Mirror.

     !!! note "`sudo` required"
         Depending on how `containerd` has been installed and configured many of the example calls below may